What Is Tantra?

 Sensuality Is Not Sexuality

-This is where a lot of confusion begins.
+This is where A LOT of confusion begins.

 Sexuality is about putting parts together.